-This course provides counseling techniques appropriate for paraprofessionals in mental health, corrections, and substance abuse counseling.
-Students integrate the often divergent philosophies of mental health and substance abuse treatment towards the development of an integrated treatment approach.
-Students will be presented with mental health approaches that are effective with substance abusing clients and substance abuse approaches that are effective with mentally ill clients.
+This course provides counseling techniques appropriate for paraprofessionals in mental health, corrections, and substance use disorders counseling.
+Students integrate the often divergent philosophies of mental health and substance use disorders treatment towards the development of an integrated treatment approach.
+Students will be presented with mental health approaches that are effective with clients with substance use disorders and substance use disorders approaches that are effective with mentally ill clients.
 Ethics and scope of practice for alcohol and drug counselors are addressed in this course.